FrozenFrost6/Anomaly-Detection-in-Video-Surveillance-using-Knowledge-Distillation-in-Edge-Devices/README.md

+# Anomaly Detection in Video Surveillance using Knowledge Distillation in Edge Devices
 ## Problem Statement
 	Automated surveillance systems are required to quickly identify any anomalies and send an appropriate response immediately.
 Anomaly detection can be directly done